RedisTimeSeries/RedisTimeSeries/docs/index.md

 In your redis-server run: `loadmodule redistimeseries.so`

-For more infomation about modules, go to the [redis offical documentation](https://redis.io/topics/modules-intro).
+For more information about modules, go to the [redis official documentation](https://redis.io/topics/modules-intro).

 ## Give it a try